bikeshaving/crank/website/guides/08-reusable-logic.md

 }
 ```

 In this example, we define the methods `setInterval` and `clearInterval` directly the `Context` prototype.
-The example also demonstrates caching intervals on a set which is hidden on context instances using an unexported symbol.
+The `setInterval` and `clearInterval` methods will now be available to all components.

 **Pros:**
 - Methods are available to every component automatically.